 - Go on Safari – at either Udawalawe or Yala National Park.

 - Ella – visit a tea factory, wander through tea plantations and hike to Ella Rock or Little Adam’s Peak.
 Read more about Ella here.

 - Kandy – visit the sacred Temple of the Tooth, explore the pretty Botanical Gardens, see a traditional dance show or go hiking in the Knuckles Mountain Range.

 - Sigiriya – a great base from which to explore the highlights of the cultural triangle including Sigiriya Rock, Polonnaruwa and the Dambulla Cave temples.

 - Negombo – if you need to wait for a plane, this is a good place to end your trip before flying out of Sri Lanka

 If you have just 1 week in Sri Lanka, you can still fit most of the top highlights in, but you will need to squeeze more into each day and will need to hire a driver to get quickly from place to place.

 We suggest you see visit Galle on the way to one of the nearby beach locations, skip Colombo/Negombo and Polonnaruwa and consider visiting Sigiriya as a day trip from Kandy.

 If you have three weeks in Sri Lanka or even one month in Sri Lanka, lucky you!

-If you have a month or more and the weather permits, consider adding Arugam Bay and Trincomalee in the East and Jaffna in the North to your itinerary.
+If you have a month or more and the weather permits, some Sri Lanka vacation ideas to consider are adding Arugam Bay and Trincomalee in the East and Jaffna in the North to your itinerary.